 You have a few options when it comes to blurring your background and we’re about to explore all of them, but first things first – to begin you’ll need to import your image in Lightroom.

-Knowing all this, you can begin by importing the image first.
 Make sure you’re in the Library module.
-On the left hand-side of your screen, you will be able to see a panel (which consists of a few other panels) and right at the bottom of it, you should see a button which says “Import”.
+On the left side of your screen, you will be able to see a panel (which consists of a few other panels) and right at the bottom of it, you should see a button that says Import.
+Click on it

 At this point you have three options in Lightroom to create the mask that you need for the blur effect.
 We’ll start with the most time-consuming (and probably the most precise): the Adjustment Brush tool.

-The most important aspects of this tool in our case are: Size, Feather & Flow – these will help you determine the edges of your selections (and its contents of course).
-These adjustments are also very popular in Photoshop so you’re most probably quite familiar with them.
+The most important aspects of this tool in our case are Size, Feather & Flow – these will help you determine the edges of your selections.
 Feather determines how hard or how soft the brush is.
 Flow tells it how “strong” the brush is or in other words how many clicks away it is from reaching its full strength capacity.

-However If you don’t want to use the brush for creating the mask, you have a couple of other options as well.
-Which one is the best?
-Well, this depends heavily on the image you start with.
+If you don’t want to use the brush for creating the mask, you have a couple of other options as well.

-The Radial filer is located right on the left hand-side of the Adjustment Brush tool icon which we’ve just discussed above.
+The Radial Filter is located to the left of the Adjustment Brush tool icon which we’ve just discussed above.

-This method is without any shadow of a doubt quicker, but it may need some extra work to get it polished and to make sure it looks credible.
-Firstly you need to position the circle on the photo, press O to see what parts of the image are affected.
+Firstly you need to position the circle on the photo.
+Click hold on the center of your subject and drag outwards until the circle is outside your subject.
+Press O to see what parts of the image are affected.
 Everything that’s under the red haze is going to be affected by the adjustments you make.
-To achieve the blur effect itself start decreasing the sharpness, it can easily go to -100.

 Third Option: The Graduated Filter

 The third option that I’m going to share is quite similar to the second one.
 It’s in fact the other popular filter in Lightroom: the Graduated Filter.
-The icon is a rectangle orientated vertically and it’s located on the left hand-side of the Radial Filter.
-For quick selection you can press M when you’re already in the Develop module.
+The icon is a rectangle orientated vertically and it’s located to the left of the Radial Filter.
+For quick selection, you can press M when you’re already in the Develop module.

-Place the filer over the area of your photo which you want blurred and don’t forget to press O so that you see the affected part.
+Place the filter over the area of your photo which you want blurred and don’t forget to press O so you show the selected mask overlay.
 The more intense the red haze is the more affected (more blurred) this area is going to get.
-You can still adjust further the placement of the filter by moving it around and paying attention the effect it causes.
+You can still adjust further the placement of the filter by moving it around and paying attention to the effect it causes.

-Knowing how to blur the background of your image in Lightroom is a powerful way to go back in time and “change” the settings of your camera in post-production.
-It can surely enhance your photo and make it look better, but it can also completely save it from going to the virtual trash bin, so having the knowledge how to achieve the effect is essential!
+Knowing how to blur in Lightroom is a powerful way to go back in time and “change” the settings of your camera in post-production.
+It can surely enhance your photo and make it look better, but it can also completely save it from going to the virtual trash bin!